rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

 ## The Importance of Backlinks for Utah Local SEO

-This chart shows the importance of backlinks for local SEO in generating leads for your business.
-Backlinks are the most difficult part of a SEO link building strategy and a great way to differentiate your business from competitors and get ahead in the rankings.
-While the 18.5% slice in the chart below may not seem as significant as other factors, it’s the hardest slice of the pie to acquire, and it’s what will set you apart.
-Not only can you receive traffic from visitors clicking those links, but you also receive organic traffic when your page appears in search results.
+This chart shows the importance of backlinks for local SEO.
+Backlinks are one of the hardest parts of an SEO link building strategy, and they can help a business stand out from competitors and move up in rankings.
+While the 18.5% slice in the chart below may not seem as big as other factors, it’s one of the hardest to earn and it can make a real difference.
+Backlinks can send visitors directly (when people click the link), and they can also help pages show up higher in search results.

 ![pie chart showing the influence of website backlinks in a local SEO lead-generation strategy](/media/local-seo-lead-generation-factors.avif)